Ashutosh7791/ShopBridge/README.md

 # ShopBridge

-I have upload Solution of ShopBridgeApp and ShopBridgeAPI Project and Pulish folder as well.
+I have upload Solution of ShopBridgeApp and ShopBridgeAPI Project and Publish folder as well.

 FolderName is "PublishCode" where i have upload Publish API and APP project.